dpavle/keycloak-openresty-demo/README.md

 1. deploy.yml
 2. teardown.yml

-`deploy.yml` runs the provisioning steps with opentofu and configuration/deployment with ansible (in two separate, dependent jobs)
+`deploy.yml` runs the provisioning steps with OpenTofu and configuration/deployment with Ansible (in two separate, dependent jobs)

 `teardown.yml` runs `tofu destroy` which destroys all the provisioned infrastructure.